Ambleside Local Area Plan

 Creating a Local Area Plan (LAP) for Ambleside

-The Official Community Plan (OCP) includes policy to develop a LAP for Ambleside, which outlines the long-range vision for Ambleside as a whole, provides more detailed regulations and guidelines to shape the form and character of new development, and confirms the local policy response to planning topics like housing, commerce, mobility, sustainability, and public realm.
+The Official Community Plan (OCP) includes policy to develop an LAP for Ambleside, which would outline the long-range vision for the area, provide more detailed regulations and guidelines to shape the form and character of new development, and confirm the local policy response to planning topics like housing, the local economy, mobility, and the public realm.
 The LAP, once adopted, would become a component of the OCP.

 Sign up for email notifications to stay informed.
 We welcome your questions and feedback by phone or email.